 Nature is wonderful all year round, offering magnificent, colorful displays to admire.
-Crisscrossed by paths for strolling, the most beautiful parks and gardens in Béarn-Pyrénées invite you to immerse yourself in a thousand scents and take the time to appreciate the relaxing setting of these green settings.
-Follow the Béarn-Pyrénées guide to experience a special moment.
+Crisscrossed by paths perfect for strolling, the most beautiful parks and gardens in Béarn-Pyrénées invite you to immerse yourself in a thousand scents and take the time to appreciate the peaceful setting of these verdant havens.
+Follow the Béarn-Pyrénées guide to experience a truly special moment.

-This green space, created on the former property of Countess Anna de Noailles in 1878, is magnificent with its manicured paths leading to the bandstand and the bald cypress lake.
-Its English style was created by landscape architect Henri Martinet in 1898, showcasing the century-old trees and varied plants.
+This green space, laid out on the former estate of Countess Anna de Noailles in 1878, is magnificent, with its well-maintained paths leading to the bandstand and the lake with its bald cypress trees.
+Its English style is the work of landscape architect Henri Martinet in 1898, highlighting the centuries-old trees and diverse plant life.

 Pau, capital of Béarn and prefecture of the Pyrénées-Atlantiques, is a city rich in history and culture, nestled ...